CQCL/tket2/DEVELOPMENT.md

 <type>(<scope>)!: <description>
 ```

-Where the scope is optional, and the `!` is only includes if this is a semver breaking change that requires a major version bump.
+Where the scope is optional, and the `!` is only included if this is a semver breaking change that requires a major version bump.

 We accept the following contribution types: